inqbaytor/ticketgadget/README.md

 - 5xx Server error - **any other undefined error**

-Note: Once the user triggers the authorization from your app, it would be good to lock the behavior for a certain period of time (5 mins).
+Note: Once the user triggers the authorization from your app, it would be good to lock the behaviour for a certain period of time (5 mins).
 The reason is to prevent multiple unnecessary requests in a short period of time towards our platform, and allowing proper completion of the cycle.

 **Method:**
-All requests will be submitted as POST request.
+All requests will be submitted as a POST request.
 Make sure your service is async, since we only expect that the message is accepted from your side.
 The service should respond within maximum 2000 Milliseconds upon receiving the request.

 **Security:**
 To ensure security and privacy, HTTPS should be used.
 Make sure your certificate is always valid.